BenTaylor25/FullStackPoC/README.md

 Tech Stack:
 - React
+- TypeScript
 - Redux
 - CSS
 - C#
+- ASP.NET Core
 - SQLite
 - Dapper

+--

+- Fundamentally, browsers understand how to work with HTML, CSS, and JavaScript.
+HTML for the actual content; CSS for styling; JavaScript for enabling more complex interaction like enabling dynamic content and handling API requests.
+As soon as you want to build a large project, however, you find that you have to do things that are difficult using 'vanilla' HTML, CSS and JS.
+This is where UI Frameworks come in.
+There are many examples of these that provide different ways to build your UIs, the most popular is React, with Angular and Vue in 2nd and 3rd position.

+- JavaScript is extremely flexible with what it allows. `'1' + '1' - '1'`
+is an operator/type error in any normal language, but JavaScript uses inintuitive type conversion to give the result `10`.
+This can lead to a lot of bugs not being caught before production (when it's used by real users).
+TypeScript is an extension of JavaScript that we can work with during development to help us catch bugs before they reach production.
+TypeScript compiles to JavaScript so that it can be understood by the browser.

+- Redux is the most popular State Management solution for React (though it is also compatible with other frameworks).
+It allows us to have data stored centrally such that any component can access it.
+When a value changes, all references being displayed on the UI will re-render to reflect the changes.

+--

+- C# is an Object-Oriented programming language similar to Java.
+It is a common choice for building robust server-side API applications.
+C# exists within the .NET ecosystem which includes ASP.NET Core - a server- side runtime for APIs.

+- SQLite is a Database solution, however it is a somewhat controversial one because it doesn't scale well, it can't handle parllel read/write requests, it's syntax is much less rich than alternatives, and because it has you interact with a raw file rather than a full DBMS system.
+With that said, it is a powerful tool that is much easier to set up than alternatives, and if we write our code carefully using Dependency Injection we can decide to switch it out later without re-writing any of our logic.

+- Dependency Injection is a scary term for a fairly simple idea.
+Basically when we need a reference to another object, DI says that we should accept an interface rather than a 'concrete' type.
+This means that we can implement an alternative and switch it in without having to re-write old logic.
+An example would be if we were to have an interface for everything we want to store to the database; we can have an implementation that uses SQLite but have the main logic reference the interface.
+That way, we would be able to implement an alternative for Postgres or MySQL, and just tell the logic to use that one instead.

+- C# doesn't have a built-in way for talking to databases, but there are a few packages that we can choose from.
+Entity Framework is possibly the most common, but it can be quite easy to misuse as you're not necessarily writing your own SQL queries.
+ADO.NET is the opposite end of the spectrum;
+you have to set up and manage database connections as well as providing SQL queries.
+Dapper is a healthy middle ground; most of the connection handling is done for us, but we have full control over the SQL queries.
+If you're keeping a list of all of the things you need to be familiar with in order to build this application, you shouldn't worry about adding Dapper.
+It just provides a few functions to help us communicate between C# and SQLite.

+- SQL (Structured Query Language) is a special syntax for interacting with Relational Databases.
+Most databases are Relational, meaning that they store data in tables that relate to each other, but there are some alternatives that are sometimes called NoSQL databases (including Document, Timeseries and Graph).

 Skills:
 - Frontend
     - React
+    - TypeScript
     - Redux
     - CSS
     - React Router DOM